By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

 -Explain what is the result of a state of psychological constriction or tunneling for your suicidal client.

--Name the three componets of adolesent and adult shyness.
+-Name the three components of adolesent and adult shyness.

 -Name five major areas of intervention in the treatment of self-esteem.